kokizzu/lexid/README.md

 ## Gotchas

 it might not lexicographically ordered if:
-- the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second to overcome this (or you might want to ignore this if ordering doesn't matter if the event happened on the same second/nanodescond)
+- the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second to overcome this (or you might want to ignore this if ordering doesn't matter if the event happened on the same second/nanodescond).
 - you change `Separator` to other character that have lower ASCII/UTF-8 encoding value.
-- you set `Min*Length` too low, it should be `>=6` for `MinTimeLength` and `>=11` for `MinNanoTimeLength`, and `6` for `MinCounterLength`
+- you set `Min*Length` too low, it should be `>=6` for `MinTimeLength` and `>=11` for `MinNanoTimeLength`, and `6` for `MinCounterLength`.
 - the `time` segment already pass the `MinTimeLength`, earliest will happen at year 4147.

 it might duplicate if:
 - your processor so powerful, that it can call the function above faster than 4 billion (`MaxUint32`=`4,294,967,295`) per second, there's no workaround for this.
-- you set the `AtomicCounter` multiple time on the same second/nanosecond (eg. to a number lower than current counter)
+- you set the `AtomicCounter` multiple time on the same second/nanosecond (eg. to a number lower than current counter).
-- using same/shared server/process/thread id on different server/process/thread
+- using same/shared server/process/thread id on different server/process/thread.
-- unsynchronized time on same server
+- unsynchronized time on same server.
+- you change `Separator` to empty string or characters that are in `EncodeCB63` with `Min*Length` less than recommended value.

 it will impossible to parse (to get time, counter, and server id) if:
-- you set `Separator` to empty string and all other `Min*Length` to lower than recommended value
+- you set `Separator` to empty string and all other `Min*Length` to lower than recommended value.

 ## Difference with XID